Distancing without Disconnecting...Together with your Donate Life Northwest Community during COVID-19

 While you are home, please gather with us on social media on Facebook, Instagram and Twitter.
 Check out the lessons in our common-core aligned curriculum and other teacher/student resources at donatelifenw.org/teachers

-While so many of us are facing uncertainty, and key fundraisers like our annual raffle are on hold, we are extremely grateful to all who are able to help financially sustain Donate Life Northwest and bring hope to the thousands of area children and adults whose wait for lifesaving donation and transplant has grown even more precarious. donatelifenw.org/give
+While so many of us are facing uncertainty, we are extremely grateful to all who are able to help financially sustain Donate Life Northwest and bring hope to the thousands of area children and adults whose wait for lifesaving donation and transplant has grown even more precarious. donatelifenw.org/give